musejs/scenic-route/README.md

 As in other musejs components, this router employs the concept of "drivers" to promote flexibility.
 In this case, drivers control how actions are routed to, given a URL.
 Scenic-route ships with two: HttpDriver and ExpressDriver.
-HttpDriver is the default, and it its tree-based structure is slightly faster than Express.js.
+HttpDriver is the default, and its tree-based structure is slightly faster than Express.js.

 However, if you find yourself limited to using Express-only middleware, the provided ExpressDriver will use Express.js under the hood for routing instead.